-subsidiary means a subsidiary undertaking within the meaning of Regulation 4 of the European Communities (Companies: Group Accounts) Regulations, 1992;
+subsidiary means a subsidiary undertaking within the meaning of section 7 of the Companies Act, 2014;

 turnover means the total income of a firm;

 United Kingdom means the United Kingdom of Great Britain and Northern Ireland.

 (2) Interpretation

 - (a) Words importing the masculine gender include the feminine and words in the singular include the plural and vice versa. - (b) Headings and sub-headings are for convenience only and shall not affect the interpretation of these regulations. - (c) Any reference to a statutory provision shall include where the context permits the subordinate legislation made from time to time under that provision and any reference to a statutory provision or regulation shall include that provision or regulation as from time to time modified or re-enacted so far as such modification or re-enactment applies or is capable of applying to such reference. - (d) All references to Acts are to Acts of the Republic of Ireland unless otherwise specified. - (e) These regulations shall be interpreted in accordance with Irish law.